 Two family hikes at Ramat HaNadiv

-Most people who visit Ramat Hanadiv head for the beautiful gardens.
-However, the grounds of Ramat Hanadiv are very extensive and two very nice trails have been laid out for hiking.
-This area was extensively settled in the past and both hikes have interesting historical and botanical features.
-They also offer impressive views.
+Walking through its beautiful gardens is not the only worthwhile activity in Ramat Hanadiv.
+The grounds of Ramat Hanadiv are very extensive and two trails, the Spring Trail and Manor Trail, have been laid out for hiking.
+This area was settled in the past by ancient civilizations, and both hikes contain interesting historical and botanical features, as well as offering impressive views.

-Both these hikes are described in detail on line: The Spring Trail and the Manor Trail
+Both the hikes described here are also described in greater detail on line: The Spring Trail and The Manor Trail.

 You can also purchase a booklet about the two trails in their store for 5 NIS each.
-The description below describes the highlights of these two trails, but not the detail provided by these other resources and the on-sight signs.
-When you are ready to leave the park, pay for your parking by a machine by the park store.
+The description below describes the highlights of these two trails, but not the detail provided by these other resources and the on-site signs.

-This hike is on the southern edge of the Carmel Mountain and provides beautiful views over the Hanadiv Valley, which extends to the coast.
+This hike to the spring, aqueduct and pool of Ein Zur is on the southern edge of the Carmel Mountain and provides beautiful views over the Hanadiv Valley, which extends all the way to the coast.
 On the other side of the valley are the hills of Samaria.

 Time: Approximately 2½ Km